 Why is this important?

-Research shows that by valuing workplace inclusion and diversity we see improved organisational performance, employee engagement, attraction and retention of talent and customer service.
+Research shows that by valuing workplace inclusion and diversity we see improved organisational performance, employee engagement, attraction and retention of talent and better customer service.

-Delivering this priority by 2025 will achieve parity for women in leadership, double the number of Aboriginal and Torres Strait Islander people in senior leadership roles over 10 years, and result in 10,000 more people employed with a disability across the NSW Government sector.
+Delivering this priority by 2025 will achieve parity for women in leadership, double the number of Aboriginal and Torres Strait Islander people in senior leadership roles over 10 years, and result in 10,000 more people with a disability employed across the NSW Government sector.

 How are we tracking?

 We are making good progress towards building a more inclusive and diverse workplace that enables people of all backgrounds to thrive as public sector employees.